rxhmdia/Neuromatic/README.md

-# Neutronal
+# Neuromatic
 A neural network abstraction for C# inspired by Keras.
 This project aims to make the use of CNTK and Tensorflow more straightforward from a C# developer perspective.
-It provides an easier abstraction to work so that you can experiment quicker.
+It provides an easy to use abstraction so that you can experiment quicker and get your models in production quicker.

 ## Getting started
 TODO: Provide a getting started guide